uclid-org/polyver/README.md

 This is the artifact for the paper ^ in FMCAD 2025.

 ## Features
-- Modeling: supports modeling of polyglot systems using the modeling and verification tool UCLID5.
+- __Modeling__: supports modeling of polyglot systems using the modeling and verification tool UCLID5.
-- Verification: supports C and Rust procedures with cbmc and Kani as language-verifiers.
+- __Verification__: supports C and Rust procedures with cbmc and Kani as language-verifiers.
-- Synthesis: supports LLM-based, user-input, and SyGuS/SyMO synthesizers for pre/post-condition contract synthesis.
+- __Synthesis__: supports LLM-based, user-input, and SyGuS/SyMO synthesizers for pre/post-condition contract synthesis.

 ## Installation
 Clone the repo and install locally: